Absurd fantasies & Refexive De-Constructions:

 5. Patrice Chéreau’s La Reine Margot (1994)

 Based on a novel of the Saint Bartholomew’s Days Massacre by Alexander Dumas, La Reine Margot features Isabelle Adjani as Marguerite de Valois, forced into a fake-peaceful marriage to unite the Huguenots and the Catholics in 16th century France.
 The real star may be Catherine de Medici, played like a great literary villain.
 But, it should be noted that Catherine was well celebrated for her festivals that are unmatched and maybe unimaginable today; the film tries to express this lavishly.
+The love story between de Valois and the hot plebeian-Protestant was expanded for the U.S. release, including a scene of sweet-nothings along a countryside creek; this reminded me of the European alternative ending of Pretty Woman wherein the whore and the John go their respective ways; Americans have been so catered to in their delusions.

 The score by Goran Bregović is incredible, bringing an oddly refreshing Eastern European feel to the stale form of the French period piece.